ssabug/fxseq/README.md

  - Run the build script with `./Ressources/scripts/build_linux_vst3.sh "$(pwd)"`
  - The script will ask for your **JUCE/modules** path
  - the VST3 folder will be in the  **Builds/LinuxMakefile/build/fxseq.vst3** directory
+ ### Windows
+ - open the file fxseq.jucer with JUCE Projucer
+ - generate the project for your IDE and build

 ## Compatibility
 | OS            | Working               |  Not working          |